 - Kick-off party is Sept.
 10, 2022.
 First meeting is Sept.
 16, 2022

 - Location TBD (likely at St. Timothy’s Church in San Jose)

 - Attendance is required for every meeting.
-Every parent will coach and have a special job.
+Every parent will coach and have special jobs.

 - Parent attendance required, no drop-off